Rich Ewing, Secretary-Treasurer / Business Representative

 Daron Smith, Recording Secretary / Business Representative

-Daron represents: Construction (AGC); (including Haskell, Lakeside and Snelson), Associated Petroleum Products, Darigold, City of Everson, Island County Corrections and Support Staff, LTI, Inc., Milky Way, Miles Sand and Gravel, Skagit County Courts and Parks, Skagit County Juvenile Corrections, Whatcom County Corrections and Master Unit.
+Daron represents: Construction (AGC); (including Haskell, Lakeside and Snelson), Associated Petroleum Products, Darigold, City of Everson, Island County Corrections and Support Staff, LTI, Inc., Milky Way, Miles Sand and Gravel, City of Blaine, Skagit County Courts and Parks, Skagit County Juvenile Corrections, Whatcom County Corrections and Master Unit.

 Daron started his career as a Teamster in 1999 serving the citizens of Skagit County as a Juvenile Corrections Officer.
 He became a shop steward in 2000, where he was a dedicated advocate for his fellow employees; and, in 2011, Daron joined Local 231’s Executive Board where he steadfastly served the members of the Local.
 He served in both capacities through January of 2014.
 In February of 2014, Daron joined the staff at Local 231 serving the members of the Local as a Business Representative.
 He has not looked back since and continues to look forward to the future utilizing his experience and dedication to work hard in serving the members of this great Local Union.
 In September of 2018 Daron was appointed Recording Secretary on the Executive Board for Teamsters Local 231.
 He also serves as the Joint Council 28 Law Enforcement and Corrections Division Chair.

 Heather represents: Bellingham Cold Storage, Commercial Cold Storage, EPL Feed, City of Ferndale, Heidelberg Materials, Petrogas West, RDS, Ridwell, Sanitary Service Company, Souther Glazier's Wine and Spirits, Waste Management Whatcom PUD and Sudden Valley Community Association.
 Heather is also the Political Coordinator for the Local Union.